Agoric/documentation/main/guides/getting-started/start-a-project.md

 </details>

-# Installing NVM and Node v18.16.0
+## Installing NVM and Node
-At this point the Node Version Manager (NVM) utility will be installed.
-NVM makes it easy to select the specific version of Node that will be required (v18.16.0).
+At this point the Node Version Manager (NVM) utility will be installed. `nvm` makes it easy to select the specific version of [Node](https://nodejs.org/) that will be required for this tutorial (v18.16.0).

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash